sheidaj/FloydW-project/README.md

 * To run each code open a new unit test and save with the name of the code.
 * This will help to save time installation and it can also be run on tablets.
 * For the python users some files listed on gitignore.
+* Python3, check the import funtion and read the code directory.

 ### Installing